Yolean/kubernetes-assert/README.md

 ### WIP status: Search for `?)` in this text to find pending decisions.
 Search for TODO to find pending work.

 Kubernetes Assert is our re-think of [build-contract](https://github.com/Yolean/build-contract), for Kubernetes.
+As usual we don't write tooling.
+We combine mainstream stuff that we find lean enough.

 Summary:

 1. If you don't have a monitoring stack already, use the one from this repo.
    It's the Prometheus setup we use in dev clusters.
-2. Arrange your specs like in [our example](./assertions-runtime-nodejs/example-specs/) with a [skaffold.yaml](./assertions-runtime-nodejs/example-specs/skaffold.yaml) and [kustomization.yaml](./assertions-runtime-nodejs/example-specs/kustomization.yaml).
+2. Arrange your specs like in [our example](./runtime-nodejs/example-specs/) with a [skaffold.yaml](./runtime-nodejs/example-specs/skaffold.yaml) and [kustomization.yaml](./runtime-nodejs/example-specs/kustomization.yaml).
 3. Run `skaffold dev`
 4. Make sure Prometheus will [scrape `assertions_failed`](./assertions_failed/).
-5. Watch for Alerts using for example `kubectl -n monitoring exec alertmanager-main-0 -c alertmanager -- wget -qO- http://127.0.0.1:9093/api/v2/alerts | jq` or the web interface, or a pager.
+5. Watch for Alerts using for example
+   `kubectl -n monitoring exec alertmanager-main-0 -c alertmanager -- wget -qO- http://127.0.0.1:9093/api/v2/alerts | jq`
+   or the web interface, or a pager.

 ## What is a test